zombieCraig/DartRPG/memory-bank/activeContext.md

 14. **Image Handling**: What's the best approach for handling and storing embedded images?
 15. **Performance Limits**: How can we ensure good performance with large journal entries and many references?
 16. **Mobile Experience**: How can we optimize the rich text editor for smaller touch screens?
+17. **Graph Layout Algorithms**: What additional layout algorithms would be beneficial for the location graph?
+18. **Graph Performance**: How can we optimize the location graph for large numbers of nodes and edges?
+19. **Graph Interaction**: How can we improve the user interaction with the location graph?
+20. **Graph Visualization**: What additional visual elements would enhance the location graph?
+21. **Graph Node Positioning**: What's the best approach for positioning nodes when auto-arrange is disabled?
+22. **Graph Edge Styling**: How can we make edges more visually informative about the connection type?
+23. **Graph Segment Visualization**: How can we better visualize the different segments in the graph?
+24. **Graph Persistence**: What's the most efficient way to store and retrieve graph layouts?
+25. **Graph Minimap**: Would a minimap be beneficial for navigating large graphs?

 ## Current Challenges